Snowbird Haven Arizona Pressing Ahead With Touchscreen-Vote Primary Despite Coronavirus Fears

 On Tuesday, hundreds of thousands of Arizona voters participating in the state’s Democratic primary will begin the process of casting their ballots by using one.

-The perceived risk of contracting—or spreading—the coronavirus via the touchscreens used for checking voters in was just one of a legion of concerns that Arizona’s election officials are scrambling to address in the hours before in-person voting began at 6 a.m. local time, as the pandemic has thrown the presidential campaign into turmoil and as other states have moved to postpone their primaries until the crisis has passed.
+The perceived risk of contracting—or spreading—the coronavirus via the touchscreens used for checking voters in was just one of a legion of concerns that Arizona’s election officials were scrambling to address in the hours before in-person voting began at 6 a.m. local time.
+The pandemic has thrown the presidential campaign into turmoil and other states have moved to postpone their primaries until the crisis has passed.
 Wyoming, for example, has converted its in-person caucus to an all mail-in contest, while Louisiana and Georgia postponed their primaries.

 At press time, Ohio, slated to vote March 17, appeared to be mired in a court battle to move the primary to June just hours before the polls opened.